black-hole-group/fermipy-tutorial/pre-requisites.md

 This should take a while because >2GB of software will be downloaded and installed.

-## Download the supporting files for the lesson
+## 3. Download the supporting files for the lesson

-1. Create a new directory somewhere in your machine, let's say `fermi`:
+i.
+Create a new directory somewhere in your machine, let's say `fermi`:

 ```
 mkdir fermi
 cd fermi
 ```

-2. Clone the repository with the lesson notebook.
+ii.
+Clone the repository with the lesson notebook.

 ```
 git clone https://github.com/black-hole-group/fermipy-tutorial.git